scottgal/mostlylucidweb/Mostlylucid/Markdown/the-problem-with-resumes.md

-That is close to the convention a scientific reader already understands. cJobML borrows the useful concepts from JATS rather than its XML syntax: an inline [`xref`](https://jats.nlm.nih.gov/archiving/tag-library/1.2d2/attribute/ref-type.html) points into a reference list, each numbered item is a `ref`, and the complete ledger link plays the role of a [`self-uri`](https://jats.nlm.nih.gov/publishing/tag-library/1.4/element/self-uri.html) or supplementary record.
+That is close to the convention a scientific reader already understands. cJobML borrows the useful concepts from JATS rather than its XML syntax: an inline [`xref`](https://jats.nlm.nih.gov/archiving/tag-library/1.2d2/attribute/ref-type.html) points into a reference list, each numbered item is a `ref`, and the full-JobML link plays the role of a [`self-uri`](https://jats.nlm.nih.gov/publishing/tag-library/1.4/element/self-uri.html) or supplementary record.

 The compact form leaves out the quoted passage, selector, checksum, drift state, concept graph and review history.
 Those are editing machinery and remain in full JobML.
-The résumé keeps only what publication needs: a number beside the claim, a recognisable source at the end, and a route to the complete ledger.
+The résumé keeps only what publication needs: a number beside the claim, a recognisable source at the end, and a route to the full JobML career record.

 Reference numbers identify evidence sources, not claims.
 If three claims cite the same article or repository, they reuse the same number.
 Rendering does no NER,